92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 10. Now again open browser and reach http://127.0.0.1:8888

     Hooray our own private Searx instance running.

-11. Step 9 and 10 are required always to run on restarts.

 If you run VPN you can set VPN VM as NetVM of this App VM.